 Pricing on all pre-sale items may fluctuate during or after the pre-sale period.
 Price adjustments will be locked in and not changed after purchase, regardless of price increase or decrease.
 Ordering pre-sale items will NOT delay your shipping order.
-If you wish to NOT be charged until your pre-sale item ships or any questions, please call to place an order by phone 833-777-8650.
+If you have any questions, please call to place an order by phone 833-777-8650.

 2019 1 oz Silver American Eagle BUPRODUCT ID: 12704

 The U.S. Mint does not sell its bullion coins directly to the public.
 Instead, they distribute their coins to only a handful of authorized purchasers who then sell the coins to the public.

 - Contains 1 oz of .999 fine Silver.

 - Multiples of 20 are packaged in mint tubes.
 Multiples of 500 are packaged in “Monster Boxes.”
 All other coins will be in protective packaging.

 - Obverse: Adolph A. Weinman’s design showing Lady Liberty draped in an American flag, walking gracefully as the sun rises over a ridge.